ragdata-vault/reusable-workflows/README.md

 ## ⭐ [Project Overview](#toc)

+My `Reusable Workflows` repository contains all of the scripts I use to automate processes in response to various different events here at GitHub.
+The most common of these are executed whenever I push code to a particular branch of the repo.

+That means - without me having to think about it at all - each and every time I push code to this repo which is important enough to care about, automated processes fire off to check the quality and health of the code.
+These process broadly fall into 3 categories:

+- **CONTINUOUS INTEGRATION (CI)**
+  - `Lint` the code - syntax errors / style checks / spell checks
+  - `Build` the code (if required) - set the code up so that it's ready to run
+  - `Test` the code - run pre-written tests to ensure the code works correctly

+- **CONTINUOUS DEPLOYMENT (CD)**
+  - `Release` the code - compile changelogs, increment version numbers, and send to package managers (DockerHub, NPM, Composer, etc)
+  - `Deploy` the code - send the latest, thoroughly tested updates into the field to do the job they were designed for!

+- **MISCELLANEOUS DEVOPS** (DevOps are **Operations** which support the **Development** process)
+  - Processes which compile data and provide insight into our workflows
+  - Processes which keep the repository running smoothly
+  - Processes which receive and dispatch notifications
+  - And just about anything you can think of!

 ### [Branch Reliability](#toc)

 The Branch Reliability Table is a way for you to determine how close to the bleeding edge you're comfortable getting.